- Interactive Map

 - News & Stories

-Over the course of two days, we welcomed attendees from coast-to-coast-to-coast, both in-person and online.
+Over the course of two days, we welcomed attendees from every province and territory, both in-person and online.
 Participants represented the depth and breadth of the work being undertaken to advance gender equality in communities across Canada and around the world, and were able to take in a variety of programming including practical workshops, high-level panels, in-depth peer-to-peer discussions and networking opportunities.

 As the Equal Futures Network continues to grow, we look forward to building on the momentum of Equal Futures 2023 and creating spaces to push the needle forward for gender equality in Canada and around the world!
-We learned much from the second year of hosting this event, both in logistics and programming, and we are committed to continuing to learn from our community members and incorporating your valuable insights into the planning process for Equal Futures 2023.
-We continue to strive to deliver a summit that encompasses the experiences of the gender equality community, amplifies their work while pushing the needle forward.
-We will not become complacent in our journey to achieve a more gender just world.
+We learned much from the second year of hosting this event, both in logistics and programming, and we are committed to continuing to learn from our community members and incorporating their valuable insights into our work.